Abhijeet20-bit/CodeAI--An-AI-to-write-codes/README.md

-### This is a README file for main branch ###
+# This is a README file for main branch ###
 ### Main branch -> FrontEnd Codes ( FrontEnd is implemented Using ReactJS ) ###
 ### For BackEnd Logics & codes -> Master Branch ###

 ### Project Overview ###
 This project is an AI build with the help of OpenAI API, Since the api is not free forever, it might stop working in future, But what I have learned in this project is I can use the openAI api to create my own AI that can help me in coding it can write Codes in many languages and can correct the errors in code.

-This app offers:
+# This app UI offers:
-Home Page -> I choose the name ChatGPT as it was in trend, but I am thinking for a different name right now.\ About Page\
+Home Page -> I choose the name ChatGPT as it was in trend, but I am thinking for a different name right now. <br />
+About Page <br />
-Contact Page\
+Contact Page <br />
-Login\
-Register\
+Login <br />
+Register <br />
+Chat Window for asking coding questions.
 ### Features of this app will be discussed in the master branch i.e. in the server side code readme file.

 ### `npm start`